Benefits for Clients and Advisors

 Rochester Area Community Foundation considers professional advisors — including attorneys, accountants, financial planners, investment professionals, and insurance agents — to be valuable partners in philanthropy.
 We work with you to help your clients develop plans that fit their financial needs and their charitable interests.

-Year-End Giving Opportunities
+Year-End Giving Options and Deadlines

 - If your client is considering a gift annuity, stock contributions should be received by December 14; cash gifts are accepted until December 17.